Kwasikot/UsefulPrompts/book_questions_chatgpt_prompt.md

 # Make a 2-3 paragraph on every question

 Create markdown table in the beginning of the document with 2 columns "question" and "comments".
-Question also with numbers.
+Question also with numbers and links as it was in the table of contents.

-&nbsp;